Wyandotte chicken: Characteristics

 The Wyandotte is a fairly large bird, with weights for adult birds in the range 2.7 to 4 kg.
 The body is of medium length, broad in the back and with a deep, full and well-rounded breast.
 It is clean-legged and fairly close-feathered, and has a broad skull with a rose comb.
 The skin and shanks are yellow, and the ear-lobes, face and wattles are red.

-Silver-laced Wyandotte cocks may occasionally display hen feathering.
+Silver-laced cocks may occasionally display hen feathering.

 In the United States, nine color varieties are recognized by the American Poultry Association: black (1893), blue (1977), buff (1893), Columbian (1905), golden laced (1888), partridge (1893), silver laced (1883), silver penciled (1902) and white (1888).
 For bantams, the same nine colors are recognized, with the addition of buff Columbian.

 In Europe, the Entente Européenne lists thirty colors.
 The Poultry Club of Great Britain recognizes barred, black, blue, blue-laced, blue partridge, buff, buff-laced, Columbian, gold-laced, partridge, red, silver-laced, silver-pencilled and white.

 Use

-The Wyandotte is a dual-purpose breed, raised both for eggs and for meat.
+It is a dual-purpose breed, raised both for eggs and for meat.
 It matures moderately rapidly, and hens are good layers of large brown eggs.
 It is a popular show bird, particularly in Germany.